Abeikud/WeEvents/README2.md

 due to technical issues will not normally be accepted.

 ## Team Dynamics
-FoIt is expected that each individual will contribute in meaningful and substantive ways to the project.
+It is expected that each individual will contribute in meaningful and substantive ways to the project.
 If a complaint is raised by one or more members of a group, or during final marking, the instructor will examine the Github logs as evidence regarding contribution.
 This does not mean that each team member must have the same number of commits, but both all members should be pushing code to the repository.
 At the discretion of the instructor, under performing members may have deductions associated with their contribution, up to and including 0 for the project for a complete absence of meaningful and substantive contributions.